robincamille/bot-tutorial-jumpstart-2020/README.md

  - Select `Account` on the top right
  - Select `Teacher` and enter `b7jl` so that we can add the sample code to your account

+Bots left running on PythonAnywhere will keep running for a day or so (if the script you're using, like `mybot2.py`, is programmed to keep iterating through tweets) even if you close PythonAnywhere.

 Not part of the in-person workshop?
 Download these files to your local machine or use this command: `git clone https://github.com/robincamille/bot-tutorial-code4lib.git`

 ## Create a Twitter account for your bot